jupyterlab/jupyterlab/packages/faq-extension/faq.md

 ## General

+Welcome to the Frequently Asked Questions (FAQ) for the JupyterLab Beta Release.

 ### What is JupyterLab?

-JupyterLab is a new user interface for the Jupyter Notebook, allowing users to arrange multiple Jupyter notebooks, text editors, terminals, output areas, etc. on a single page with multiple panels and tabs in one integrated application.
+JupyterLab is a new user interface for Project Jupyter, allowing users to arrange multiple Jupyter notebooks, file editors, terminals, output areas, etc. on a single page with multiple panels and tabs in one integrated application.
 The codebase and user-interface of JupyterLab is based on a flexible extension system that makes it easy to extend with new